 - Add your seasoning to the pork chops on all sides.

-- Add 1 tablespoon of olive to your pan.
+- Add olive oil to your pan.1 tablespoon olive oil

 - Place the pork chops in the pan and sear for 3 minutes per side.
 Make sure to also get the fat sides of the pork chops.